binhchay1/cloudarcane/wp-content/plugins/mashsharer/readme.txt

 = Main Features =

-* High-Performance Social Media Share Buttons - easy to use - Share Buttons for the most common networks
+* High-Performance Social Media Share Buttons - easy to use - social share buttons for the most common networks
-* High-Resolution lossless vector font share button icons
+* High-Resolution lossless vector font social share icons
 * Show the Total Social Media Share count at a glance
 * Object and transient caches to provide incredibly fast execution speed of Social Media Share Button Icons
 * Shortcodes
 * Extensible with many [Add-Ons](https://www.mashshare.net/downloads) (Google Analytics, More Social Networks, Responsive, YouTube Video Share and more...)
 * Developer friendly with several filters and actions.
 * Highly customizable
-* Smart (virtual) share button count function.
+* Smart (virtual) social share button count function.
 Add virtual shares to new articles.
 Use psychological aspects to increase real shares.

 = Recent Changes and New Features: =

 * Social Media Share Buttons Icons with Improved performance
-* Option to disable Social Media share button count completely (no SQL queries will be generated any longer)
+* Option to disable Social Media social share button count completely (no SQL queries will be generated any longer)
-* Shortcode option to disable share counts
+* Shortcode option to disable social share counts
 * Checking if curl is working on the server
-* Option to disable share count cache for testing purposes
+* Option to disable social share count cache for testing purposes
 * Use of sharp and crisp clear font Social Media Icons instead Social Media Icons images
 * Button 'extra content' for content slider subscribe forms or any other content New: Use a link for the Subscribe button instead of the toggle dropdown
 * Complete rewrite of CSS for easier modifications